Research output per year

 Research activity per year

 I undertook my undergraduate medical degree at QUB and graduated in 2013 with one distinction.
 During this time I also undertook an intercalated MRes, graduating with distinction.
-I obtained my PhD in 2023.
+I obtained my PhD in 2023 and this included time spent in Saint Bartholomew's Hospital London and Queen Mary University of London.

 I am a member of the following professional societies: